 This recipe for mixed berry coffee cake is simple to make but entirely from scratch.
 Perfect for a weekend breakfast or afternoon snack.

-Breakfast haters, fear not.
-All you need to do is make something as good a dessert and call it breakfast!
-And this triple berry coffee cake is exactly that.
-Sweet, tender, and topped with the easiest streusel topping you’ll ever try, this is a recipe that everyone will truly love.
+- Sweet, tender, and topped with the easiest streusel topping you’ll ever try, this is a recipe that everyone will truly love.

 - White sugar